irehankhan/my-webapp/README.md

 ```bash
       docker push irehankhan/my-webapp:1.0
 ```
-<i> Note: While pushing docker image to docker hub repository add your username of docker hub for successfull operation.</i>
+<i> Note: While pushing docker image to docker hub repository add your username of docker hub for successful operation.</i>

 Below is the output
 ```bash